 Saint-Nazaire Cathedral

-One of Béziers’ landmarks is the Saint-Nazaire Cathedral.
-As Béziers sits on a rocky spur, you can already see the cathedral from afar.
-Like so many other monuments, the Saint-Nazaire Cathedral has known rough times as well.
-Dating from the 10th century, it was heavily damaged during the 12th-century crusade.
-My little city guide of Béziers ends here, at the terrace in front of the cathedral, gazing over the great Orb plain as far as the Haut-Languedoc Regional National Park.
+Walking back to the cathedral is where my little city guide of Béziers ends.
+Right there, at the (renewed as well) terrace in front of the cathedral, you can gaze over the great Orb plain as far as the Haut-Languedoc Regional National Park.
 However, as I mentioned earlier, there is a lot more to discover in bustling Béziers.
 Check this link to read more of my posts about this surprising town.
-From the Nine Locks of Fonseranes to a summer night in Béziers and from the best restaurants to some great hotels, you will find it all here.
-And more will follow!
+From the Nine Locks of Fonseranes to the best restaurants, you will find it all here.
+And there’s more to come!